 Apply through Victorian Tertiary Admissions Centre (VTAC) if you're:

-- A current University of Melbourne student wanting to transfer to another University of Melbourne course.
+- A current University of Melbourne undergraduate student wanting to transfer to another University of Melbourne course

-- Mid-year applications open with VTAC 9am on Monday 8 April 2019.
+- Mid-year applications open with VTAC 9am Monday 6 April 2020.

-- Mid-year applications close with VTAC 5pm on Friday 7 June 2019.
+- Mid-year applications close with VTAC 5pm Friday 5 June 2020.

 All other international students

 All other international students are required to apply directly to the University of Melbourne for mid-year entry.
-Applications should be made online by the end of May for studies commencing in July.
+Completed applications should be submitted online by 12 June for studies commencing in late August.

 All new international applicants are required to pay an application fee of AUD$100.
 This fee will cover all applications made within 2 years of payment.
 You can then choose your course preferences.
 You'll also need to provide a copy of your academic results as part of your application.
 If any documents are written in a language other than English, you must include an official translation.

-For more information on supporting documentation, see your online application.
+For more information about supporting documentation, see your online application.